Visiting Dyffryn: What you need to know

 For non-members, please ring us on 0344 249 1895 to discuss changing your booking.

 Dyffryn is a smoke-free site.
 No smoking or vaping is permitted on site.

 Can I bring my Scooters/Bikes/Skateboards/Rollerblades/Fishing Nets?

 Unfortunately, we do not allow any independent toys with wheels at Dyffryn (small trikes with adult control are fine).
-This is for safety reasons and to protect our various plants and wildlife.
-We can store small toys in our reception if necessary and we do have a secure bike rack for adult bikes.
+This is for safety reasons and to protect our plants and wildlife.
+We do have a secure bike rack for adult bikes.

 We do not allow fishing nets in our ponds at Dyffryn.
 This is to protect our wildlife, particularly our endangered great crested newts.